wisp-forest/numismatic-overhaul/README.md

 Numismatic Overhaul adds a currency system into Minecraft, closely inspired from Terraria.
 You obtain money from trading with Villagers, exploring the world or killing Pillagers.
 You then keep this money in a purse built into your inventory and subsequently spend it on the shops other players have set up or, alternatively, even more villager trading.

+You can find an in-depth wiki [over on the Wisp Forest Docs site](https://docs.wispforest.io/numismatic-overhaul/home/)

 ## Credits
 - **Pois1x** for making the textures and inspiring the mod
 - **Noaaan** for helping with some villager code and doing most of the ugly JSON work